5 Best Phlebotomy Schools in Montana

 Sponsored Listings

-Best Schools Offering Phlebotomy Training in Montana
+Best Schools Offering Phlebotomy Classes in Montana

-Flathead Valley Community College
+#1 Flathead Valley Community College

-At Flathead Valley Community College you can enroll in its phlebotomy program designed to be completed in three months.
+At Flathead Valley Community College, you can enroll in its phlebotomy program, designed to be completed in three months.

 As it is required by the certification agencies, it consists of 40 hours of classroom instruction and 100 hours of clinical rotations.